CodingItWrong/ember-data-live-updates/README.md

-# JSON:API Live Updates
+# Ember Data Live Updates Updates

-A repo containing example code of getting live updates working with JSON:API with various setups.
+A repo containing example code of getting live updates working with Ember Data with several different backends.

 Details in each example folder's README.